AdditionalMy father's family:

 17th Octr 1765 Baptized Janet Da to Patrick Blain - Craigcaffie 1 August 1771 Baptized Jean Da to Patrick Blain - Craigcaffie 24 Decm 1739 their father was Baptized said month Dalhapach |

-That page of the register has items ranging from 1739 (Patrick) to 1775, and these seem to be ordered by place, not chronologically.
+That page of the register has items ranging from 1739 (Patrick) to 1775, and these seem to be ordered by place, rather than by date.
 The earlier pages from the 1730s are arranged chronologically but, as seen here, may have items missing.

 (In 1764 a Patrick Blain was married to an Janet Lowrie, so that she may be the mother of Janet and Jean.)